mvolkmann/blog/src/rust.md

 When variables whose values are on the stack are passed to functions, the functions are given copies.
-This is true even if the parameters are declared to be mutable.
 For example:

 ```rust